pkivolowitz/asm_book/README.md

 In this book we will use the ARM LINUX conventions.
 This means:

-* You *may** need to run a ARM Linux VM on the Macintosh - even on ARM-based Macs.
+* You *may* need to run a ARM Linux VM on the Macintosh - even on ARM-based Macs.
 Why?
 Apple uses a different calling convention.

-  The convention used in this book should work on all ARM Linux machines while the Apple calling convention is specific to Apple Silicon-based machine.
+  The convention used in this book should work on all ARM Linux machines while the Apple calling convention is specific to Apple Silicon-based machines.

   This necessity did not sit well with some on reddit.
 We listened.

   We now have a chapter devoted to bringing Linux and Apple code together to the degree possible.
 [This chapter](./more/apple_silicon/) also provides a suite of macros that provide this help.
+If you're willing to adjust how you code (and use the macros), you can sucessfully write assembly language once and build it on both Linux and Mac OS.

 * You will need to run WSL (Windows Subsystem for Linux) on ARM-based Windows machines.
 These do exist!

 * You will need to run an ARM Linux VM on x86-based Windows machines.
-  This is true even if you are on an ARM-based Windows machine for the same reasons indicated above for Apple Silicon.
-In the future, we hope to add a chapter detailing the Windows calling convention.
+  This is true even if you are on an ARM-based Windows machine as there are so many differences between a Unix-like environment and Windows.

 You'll notice right away that we make use of the C-runtime directly rather than make OS service calls.
 So, for instance, if we want to call `write()`, we call `write` from the assembly language.
-This version of the system call `write` is a wrapper function built into the C-runtime which handles the low level details of performing a system call.
+This version of the system call `write` is a wrapper function built into the C-runtime (CRT) which handles the lower level details of performing a system call.
 See the [here](./more/system_calls/README.md) on what actually happens inside these wrapper functions.

+The benefit of using the CRT wrappers is that there are details, explained in the chapter, that differ from system to system and architecture to architecture even for making the same system call.

 ## A Lot of Names